 - Multi-tasking and problem-solving skills

-As of (1/2016).
-Pay starts at $14/hr and increases to $15/hr after one year of employment.
+As of January 2024, pay starts at $20.50 per hour.
 Wage increases occur yearly, and the wage scale is the same for all staff regardless of job duties.